Let's get the story straight (in case anyone asks)...

-Ileanna and Peter Cimpoe currently reside in Coquitlam, British Columbia.
-They came by way of Ontario, having lived with their family in Toronto, Mississauga and Oakville.
-They also spent a great deal of their childhood further up north, in the town of Hunstville, ON.
+Ileanna and Peter Cimpoe currently reside in Hamilton, ON.
+They came by way of a childhood spent in northern Ontario and some middle years spent in British Columbia.
 While Ileanna feels a great kinship with nature and trees, Peter will be the first to say that he connects with the neon lights of the city.

 Ileanna and Peter started Cimpoe Gallery in the summer of 2016.

 Peter attended York University in Toronto.
 He tried his hand at a tattoo entrepreneurship but discovered quickly that it wasn't the field for him.
 He also attended the Academy of Realist Art in Toronto.
-He is primarily trained in classical realism.
-He uses acrylic paint for his illustrations but his preferred medium will always be oil paint.
+He is primarily trained in classical realism and his preferred medium to work with at this time are acrylic paints.

 Ileanna also attended York University in Toronto.
 She studied literature and professional writing.
-She writes fiction in her spare time, mostly horror, or whatever suits her in the moment.
-She has recently rekindled a renewed interest in painting.
-She is currently concentrating on landscapes and hopes to show some of her paintings one day (though not yet, she says).
+She writes fiction in her spare time, mostly horror, and sometimes she dabbles in copy writing and editing.

-Both love comics, television and movies.
+Both siblings are the obsessive types.
 Peter is currently really into Fellini's Satyricon while Ileanna won't shut up about Sicario.

-Both are strong supporters of LGBTQ rights and feminism.
+Both are strong supporters of feminism and LGBTQ rights.

 Both have deep love of all things vintage, old Hollywood and burlesque.
 It is a lifestyle as much as it is a passion.